CommitHub/CommitHub-Blog/src/pages/blogs/web-accessibility-tutorial/index.md

 * Fields
 * Labels

 Often labels are not pointing correctly to the field or a field is not being labeled properly.
 When `<label>` element exists without being pointed to the field it represents classifies nothing.
-When the screen reader navigates to that form it just knows is a text field making the label and field being disconnected.
+When the screen reader navigates to that form it just knows it is a text field making the label and field being disconnected.
 Wrapping `<label>` around the text and field is a method commonly used for radio buttons and checkboxes but can also be used for other inputs.
 For example:

 ```
 <label>